 Each layer of the cloud has different responsibilities.
 In the last post, we discussed Infrastructure as a Service, Platform as a Service, and Software as a Services.
 Depending on which flavor of cloud computing you are dealing with, there are different people that may be responsible for things like Applications, Data, Runtime, Middleware, Operating System, Virtualization, Servers, Storage, and Networking.
 In some cases, the customer is responsible for a portion of these requirements.
 In others, the Cloud Service Provider would be the one to handle certain responsibilities.
 To add to this, you may also have some On-Premise applications that need support as well.
+For Amazon S3, AWS operates the infrastructure layer, the operating systems, and the platforms.

 Types of Cloud Computing Responsibilities